 The Company has applied five step model as per Ind AS 115 'Revenue from contracts with customers' to recognise revenue in the financial statements.
-The es revenue over time, if one of the following criteria is met
+The Company satisfies a performance obligation and recognises revenue over time, if one of the following criteria is met:

-- a) The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Company performs; or b) The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - c) The Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance completed to date.
+- a) The customer simultaneously receives and consumes the benefits provided by the Company's performance as the Company performs; or - b) The Company's performance creates or enhances an asset that the customer controls as the asset is created or enhanced; or - c) The Company's performance does not create an asset with an alternative use to the Company and the entity has an enforceable right to payment for performance completed to date.